Programmer's Guide for .NET MAUI Wrapper for Scanner SDK (Android and iOS)

 SSI over Bluetooth Classic (Android Only) SSI_BT_CRADLE_HOST

-Table 3 Pairing Barcode Type Attribute Values
+Table 3 Scanner Configuration Attribute Values

 Description Attribute Values